selcuktoklucu/jQuery-AJAX-CRUD/README.md

 1. Create a new branch, `training`, for your work.
 1. Checkout to the `training` branch.
 1. Install dependencies with `npm install`.
+1. Run your front-end server with `grunt serve`

 ## Library API